Constants of motion in stationary axisymmetric gravitational fields: Abstract

 \section{Abstract}

-The motion of a test particle in a stationary axisymmetric gravitational field is generally nonintegrable unless, in addition to the energy and angular momentum about the symmetry axis, an extra nontrivial constant of motion exists.
-We use a direct approach to systematically search for a nontrivial constant of motion polynomial in the momenta.
+The motion of test particles in stationary axisymmetric gravitational fields is generally nonintegrable unless a nontrivial constant of motion, in addition to energy and angular momentum along the symmetry axis, exists.
+The Carter constant in Kerr-de Sitter spacetime is the only example known to date.
+Proposed astrophysical tests of the black-hole no-hair theorem have often involved integrable gravitational fields more general than the Kerr family, but the existence of such fields has been a matter of debate.
+To elucidate this problem, we treat its Newtonian analogue by systematically searching for nontrivial constants of motion polynomial in the momenta and obtain two theorems.

-By solving a set of quadratic integrability conditions, we establish the existence and uniqueness of the family of stationary axisymmetric Newtonian potentials admitting a nontrivial constant quadratic in the momenta.
-Although such constants do not arise from a group of diffeomorphisms, they are Noether-related to symmetries of the action and associated with irreducible rank-2 Killing-St\"ackel tensors.
-The multipole moments of this class of potentials satisfy a ``no-hair'' recursion relation $M_{2l+2}=a^2 M_{2l}$ and the associated quadratic constant is the Newtonian analogue of the Carter constant in a Kerr-de Sitter spacetime.

-We further explore the possibility of invariants quartic in the momenta associated with rank-4 Killing-St\"ackel tensors and derive a new set of quartic integrability conditions.
-We show that a subset of the quartic integrability conditions are satisfied by potentials whose even multipole moments satisfy a generalized ``no-hair'' recursion relation $M_{2l+4}=(a^2+b^2)M_{2l+2}-a^2b^2 M_{2l}$.
-However, the full set of quartic integrability conditions cannot be satisfied nontrivially by any Newtonian stationary axisymmetric vacuum potential.
-We thus establish the nonexistence of irreducible invariants quartic in the momenta for motion in such potentials.
+First, solving a set of quadratic integrability conditions, we establish the existence and uniqueness of the family of stationary axisymmetric potentials admitting a quadratic constant.
+As in Kerr-de Sitter spacetime, the mass moments of this class satisfy a ``no-hair'' recursion relation $M_{2l+2}=a^2 M_{2l}$, and the constant is Noether-related to a second-order Killing-St\"ackel tensor.
+Second, solving a new set of quartic integrability conditions, we establish nonexistence of quartic constants.
+Remarkably, a subset of these conditions is satisfied when the mass moments obey a generalized ``no-hair'' recursion relation $M_{2l+4}=(a^2+b^2)M_{2l+2}-a^2b^2 M_{2l}$.
+The full set of quartic integrability conditions, however, cannot be satisfied nontrivially by any stationary axisymmetric vacuum potential.